open-telemetry/opentelemetry-specification/specification/compatibility/opentracing.md

 For languages with **implicit** in-process propagation support in OpenTelemetry and none in OpenTracing (i.e. no [ScopeManager](#scopemanager-shim) support), the Shim MUST only use **explicit** context propagation in its operations (e.g. when starting a new `Span`).
-This is done to easily complain with the explicit-only propagation semantics of the OpenTracing API:
+This is done to easily comply with the explicit-only propagation semantics of the OpenTracing API:

 ```ts